 Suspected Arson Burns Greenpeace Camp in Indonesia

-Flames broke out in the early hours of Sunday morning and were first spotted by villages across the Kampar River in Teluk Meranti.
-The fire severely damaged key parts of the wooden complex, including the main hall and prayer sanctuary.
-Initial investigations by the local police indicate that the fire was set deliberately.
-Greenpeace has reported the case to Riau Province Police Headquarters, urging them to investigate the case and prevent further dangerous criminal acts.
+The fire broke out in the early hours of Sunday morning and flames were spotted by villagers across the Kampar river in Teluk Meranti.
+The fire severely damaged the main hall and prayer room but there were no injuries.
+Initial investigations by the local police indicate that the fire was started deliberately.
+Greenpeace has reported the case to Riau Province Police Headquarters, urging them to investigate the case seriously and rapidly,” added Bustar.

-The people of Teluk Meranti have been very supportive of the Greenpeace campaign and are organizing to reject the expansion of APRIL into the forests of the Kampar.
-"We need Greenpeace to help us protect the forest against the company because the company has everything - money, power, and political influence," said Pak Yusuf, a Teluk Meranti community leader.
+The people of Teluk Meranti have been very supportive of the Greenpeace campaign and have organised a thousand-signature petition to reject the expansion of APRIL into the forests in the Kampar.
+“We need Greenpeace to help us protect the forest against the company because the company has everything — money, power, and political influence" said Pak Yusuf, Teluk Meranti community leader.

 The Greenpeace campaign will not stop until the Kampar is fully protected.
 “We welcome President Yudhoyono’s statement last week that asked NGO’s like Greenpeace to work together with the government to save Indonesia’s environment.
 As a first step, we urge the President to immediately implement a moratorium on deforestation and peatland destruction,” Maiter concluded.